andrey-ushakov/esc_pos_printer/README.md

 To scan for printers in your network, consider using [ping_discover_network](https://pub.dev/packages/ping_discover_network) package.
 Note that most of the ESC/POS printers by default listen on port 9100.

+## Tested Printers
-**Here are some [printers tested with this library](printers.md).
-Please add your models you have tested to maintain and improve this library and help others to choose the right printer.**
+Here are some [printers tested with this library](printers.md).
+Please add your models you have tested to maintain and improve this library and help others to choose the right printer.

 ## Main Features
 * Connect to Wi-Fi / Ethernet printers
 * Simple text printing using *text* method
 * Tables printing using *row* method